CodeWizard-1/e-commerce/README.md

 ## **Agile Planning**

-My project followed an agile planning approach, breaking down each feature into user stories to align with user expectations.
-Each user story was meticulously planned, leading to the creation of multiple tasks dedicated to implementing specific features.
+My project followed an agile planning approach, based on user stories.
+Each user story was meticulously plannedand and included in a specific iteration

 To prioritize development efforts, features were categorized as Must Have, Should Have, Could Have, and Won't Have.
 This classification helped determine the importance of each feature.

 The product section took precedence as the primary focus of the website, receiving the most attention and time for completion.
-As the project progressed, additional tasks were introduced or modified to accommodate the evolving needs of users within the website.

 The Project board [here](https://github.com/users/CodeWizard-1/projects/5).